-One-, seven- and 30-day passes are available, all of which represent significant savings if you take more than two regular-price journeys a day.
-Link 51 runs from the airport to downtown Orlando; Link 42 goes from the airport to International Drive; Link 50 runs from Downtown to Disney's Magic Kingdom; Link 56 runs from Kissimmee's Highway 192 to the Magic Kingdom; and Link 38 runs from International Drive to Downtown.
+One-, seven- and thirty-day passes are available, all of which represent significant savings if you take more than two regular-price journeys a day.
+Link 51 runs from the airport to Downtown Orlando; Link 42 goes from the airport to International Drive; Link 50 runs from Downtown Orlando to the Magic Kingdom; Link 56 runs from Kissimmee's Highway 192 to the Magic Kingdom; and Link 38 runs from International Drive to Downtown Orlando.

-In addition, many hotels offer free shuttle service to the theme parks, and all Disney resort properties offer complimentary transportation (bus, ferry or monorail) to the Disney parks.
+In addition, many hotels offer free shuttle service to the theme parks, and all Disney resort properties offer complimentary transportation (e.g. bus, ferry or monorail) to the Disney parks.

-In downtown Orlando, the free Lymmo bus service operates around the city centre.
-On International Drive (one of the main tourist thoroughfares), there is also the I-Ride Trolley (tel: +1 866 243 7483; www.iridetrolley.com), a cheap bus service linking all the main hotels and points of interest.
-There are one-, three-, five-, seven- and 14-day passes available, all of which represent great savings on individual journeys.
+In Downtown Orlando, the free Lymmo bus service operates around the city centre.
+On International Drive (one of the main tourist thoroughfares), there is also the I-Ride Trolley (tel: +1 (407) 248 9590; www.internationaldriveorlando.com/iride-trolley), a cheap bus service linking all the main hotels and points of interest.
+There are one-, three-, five-, seven- and fourteen-day passes available, all of which represent great savings on individual journeys.

-Most attractions are well signposted and easy to find on Orlando's road system but traffic can be very heavy on key routes in the morning (0800-0930) and evening (1600-1800).
-Motorway I-4 is the key east-west route but should be avoided at rush hour, while International Drive can also be seriously congested in the evening.
+Most attractions are well signposted and easy to find on Orlando's road system, but traffic can be very heavy on key routes in the morning (0800-0930) and evening (1600-1800).
+Interstate 4 is the key east-west route but should be avoided at rush hour, while International Drive can also be seriously congested in the evening.
 Universal Boulevard is a good alternative.
-To the south, Highway 192 is the main route to Disney from the busy Kissimmee area, but (toll) Osceola Parkway is often a better bet, albeit it has a toll.
+To the south, Highway 192 is the main route to Disney from the busy Kissimmee area, but Osceola Parkway is often a better bet, albeit it has a toll.

-Basic car hire is quite cheap in Orlando due to the amount of competition for custom alone–although various taxes and fees can add considerably to the price.
+Basic car hire is quite cheap in Orlando due to the amount of competition for customers alone–although various taxes and fees can add considerably to the price.

-Orlando isn’t particularly bicycle friendly as a city and has even been named the worst city for riding a bike in the US.
+Orlando is not particularly bicycle-friendly as a city and has even been named the worst city for riding a bike in the US.
 However, there are some local trails and bike racks throughout the city.
-For maps, it’s best to go through the Orlando City Transportation Planning website (www.cityoforlando.net/transportation-planning).
+For maps, it is best to go through the Orlando City Transportation Planning website: www.cityoforlando.net/transportation-planning.

-Alternatively, Orlando has a small bikeshare scheme, Juice (tel: +1 407 930 9414; http://juicebikeshare.com), with 20 docking stations.
-Monthly memberships are available, but if you're only in town for a few days, you can also hire bikes by the hour.
+Alternatively, Orlando has a small bike share scheme, HOPR (tel: +1 833 838 8300; gohopr.com/orlando), with 250 GPS-enabled dockless bikes.
+Monthly memberships are available, but if you are only in town for a few days, you can also hire bikes by the hour.